tarachristine88/IMT542_Final_Project/README.md

 ## **7. Cloud Hosting**

 Note that there is a ‘.github/workflows’ folder, which relates to my (unsuccessful) attempt to add an Azure Web App (cloud service provider) to host my new information structure.
-I aim to trouble-shoot and complete this task after project submission.
+I aim to trouble-shoot and complete this task after project submission